AGreenwoodMelb/imgrrr/README.md

 ## Approach:

+1. Panic!
+2. Plan data structure and wireframess
+3. Code back-end functionality
+4. Build basic front-end to access back-end
+5. Apply css styling and cosmetics to from end
+6. Test and bug fix

 ## Lessons Learnt:

-* SQL indexes start at 1 (at list TEXT indexes do)
+* SQL indexes start at 1 (at least TEXT indexes do)
 * Using Sinatra Sessions is better than using Rack.Session
+* Customizing checkboxes with HTML and CSS is difficult

 ## Cool Tech:

-### Fuzzy matching:
+* ### Fuzzy matching:
     Used to search for usernames similar to a given string by looking for asubstring of string in each username and scoring them accodingly.
+Adapted from
 [Fuzzy match](https://www.sqlservercentral.com/articles/fuzzy-search)